 Public FIDL definitions are located in the source tree under

 The target name should be the name of the library.

 FIDL definitions in the SDK should follow the FIDL API style rubric.

 The Fuchsia SDK does not require clients to use a specific toolchain.
-For this reason, precompiled libraries that clients link against must have C linkage.
-For example, a precompiled library cannot export C++ symbols because C++ does not have a standard ABI across toolchains (or even toolchain versions).
+For this reason, precompiled client libraries must have C linkage.
+For example, a precompiled client library cannot export C++ symbols because C++ does not have a standard ABI across toolchains (or even toolchain versions).